mauritssilvis/challenges/java/java-project-cli/README.md

 javac -d out src/nl/mauritssilvis/challenges/java/cli/manual/projects/basic/Main.java
 ```

-Alternatively, ensure that you called the right tool.
+Alternatively, ensure that you call the right tool.
 You may have wanted to call the Java interpreter instead of the Java compiler.
 In that case, ensure you drop any file extensions, you use the fully qualified class name and you execute the class from the proper location: